wenslauce/amc/RESEND_SETUP.md

 # Resend Email Configuration Setup

-This guide explains how to configure Resend email functionality for the G1 Group website.
+This guide explains how to configure Resend email functionality for the Adams Minerals and Consultancy website.

 ## Prerequisites

 1. **Resend Account**: Sign up at [resend.com](https://resend.com)
-2. **Domain Verification**: Verify your domain `g1groupofcompanies.com` in Resend
+2. **Domain Verification**: Verify your domain `adamsmineralsconsultancy.com` in Resend
 3. **API Key**: Generate an API key from your Resend dashboard

 ## Environment Variables